Winter Books

 SalazarHEADLESS_sketch.indd

-A poet and librarian from Mississippi, C. T. Salazar's first poetry collection, Headless John the Baptist Hitchhiking (University of Chicago Press, $16.00), offers insight into personal troubles and a view of the South from a different perspective.
+A poet and librarian from Mississippi, C. T. Salazar's first poetry collection, Headless John the Baptist Hitchhiking (Acre Books, $16.00), offers insight into personal troubles and a view of the South from a different perspective.

 His publisher says: "In C. T. Salazar’s striking debut poetry collection, the speaker is situated in the tradition of Southern literature but reimagines its terrain with an eye on the South’s historic and ongoing violence.
 His restless relationship with religion (“a child told me there was a god / and because he was smiling, I believed him”) eventually includes a reclamation of the language of belief in the name of desire.
 “I felt myself become gospel in your hands,” the speaker tells his beloved.
 And, as the title poem asserts, a headless body “leaves more room for salvation.”